Xlin123/Xlin123.github.io/devlogs/logs/03-nov/nov-5.md

 Integration

 Working on making the websocket request, looking good, not too concerned for this part.
 Only big roadblock could be the aes encryption for the stream.

+Added Heartbeat via noop and noop:ok on the websocket to detect whether the websocket is still alive on both sides.
 ## Goals
 - Finish integrating the websocket on the frontend so I can move onto doing the infrastructure (which i still haven't decided if it need a daemon).
 - Cleanup the frontend (will likely be a late phase goal...)